XK-Society/seafloor-aptos-contract/README.md

-# Crab Project: Aptos Move Smart Contract
+# SeaFloorFinance: Aptos Move Smart Contract
 # Overview
-The Crab Project is a decentralized investment pool on the Aptos blockchain.
+The SeaFloorFinance Project is a decentralized investment pool on the Aptos blockchain.
 It includes a native token (CRAB), an epoch-based profit distribution system, and a liquidity pool for USDC investments.

 # Key Features:
 - CRAB Token: Mint, transfer, and burn CRAB tokens.